madneal/gshark/README.md

 ## Config

 The configuration can be set according to app.ini.
 Hence, it is suggested the rename app-template.ini file to app.ini.
+If you want the web service can be accessed externally, `HTTP_HOST` should be set to `0.0.0.0`.

 ```
 HTTP_HOST = 127.0.0.1